deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 # Documentation for setup of secure web-service with reverse-proxy and load balancer in the de.NBI cloud site in Berlin

-{{< details >}}
+> [!IMPORTANT]

-Peperation: You have one running vm for the reverse-proxy, if not follow this [guide](https://cloud.denbi.de/wiki/Compute_Center/Berlin/) to set it up.
+> Peperation: You have one running vm for the reverse-proxy, if not follow this [guide](https://cloud.denbi.de/wiki/Compute_Center/Berlin/) to set it up.

-{{< /details >}}

 This guide will explain how to setup a web-service behind a reverse proxy with an internal load balancer in the de.NBI cloud site in Berlin to make the web-service accessible from the internet.
 For an overview of how the setup looks like in the end take a look at the graphic.

 ![infrastructure overview - http access web-service](images/loadbalancer_setup_http_v4.png)

+> [!TIP]
-!!! tip If you want to setup a similar structure in another site, please refer to the tutorial for that site, as this tutorial is only applicable to the de.NBI cloud site in Berlin.
+> If you want to setup a similar structure in another site, please refer to the tutorial for that site, as this tutorial is only applicable to the de.NBI cloud site in Berlin.

+> [!NOTE]
-!!! note In this tutorial you will learn to setup an infrastructure with a public IP.
+> In this tutorial you will learn to setup an infrastructure with a public IP.
 To use a public ipv4 address and the dmz network you need to apply for them.
 If you not already did that with your project application please write us an email to denbi-cloud@bih-charite.de.

+> [!WARNING]
-!!! warning Please make sure to read the security section when opening your infrastructure to the internet as you are responsable for everything happening in your project.
+>Please make sure to read the security section when opening your infrastructure to the internet as you are responsable for everything happening in your project.

+> [!NOTE]
-!!! note In this setup the reverse proxy will only be accessible over a loadbalancer from the internet.
+> In this setup the reverse proxy will only be accessible over a loadbalancer from the internet.
 The web-service itself is secured in a separated network and only specific ports for incoming traffic are allowed for the web-service.
 The ports will be setup with security groups in OpenStack.
 Only one defined port for the forwarded requests from the reverse-proxy to the web-service and ssh for the configuration will be allowed.
 For the loadbalancer there will be a dmz network to secure the access from the load balancer to the reverse-proxy.

 ## Setup the internal network
+> [!NOTE]

-!!! note In the de.NBI cloud site Berlin to use the load balancer in a dmz and secure the web-service in an internal network you firstly need to create the network structure.
+> In the de.NBI cloud site Berlin to use the load balancer in a dmz and secure the web-service in an internal network you firstly need to create the network structure.
 To do that create a new network with a private address range (10.0.0.0 – 10.255.255.255, 172.16.0.0 – 172.31.255.255, 192.168.0.0 – 192.168.255.255).
 We will use this network as internal network for the web-service.

 1. Create a new network for the internal service, go to the OpenStack dashboard. click on 'Network' and  select the 'Networks' section.
 Click on 'Create Network' in the overview.

 ![create new network](images/18_create_dmz-int_network.png)

+> [!TIP]
-!!! tip Use an easy recognizable name for the internal network (e.g. webservice-internal-network) and a name for the subnet (e.g. webservice-internal-subnet) and fill in the IPv4 address range (e.g. 10.10.0.0/24).
+> Use an easy recognizable name for the internal network (e.g. webservice-internal-network) and a name for the subnet (e.g. webservice-internal-subnet) and fill in the IPv4 address range (e.g. 10.10.0.0/24).
 The section 'Gateway' and the 'Subnet Details' can be left blank.

+> [!NOTE]
-!1! note To use the network we must connect it to a router.
+> To use the network we must connect it to a router.
 We use the automatically generated router that already connects the networks 'public2' and the automatically generated network.

 2. Got to the 'Routers' section in 'Network' and select the according router.